Kathmandu – First Impressions

 Despite all of the above we are loving Kathmandu.
 It is crazy and fun, it has all the history and culture for us to explore, it has the awesome food (we have already tried some – Momos in Chilly are awesome!) and eating out is really affordable.
 I can’t wait to get out and do some sightseeing.

-That’s it for the first post from the crazy Kathmandu.
-More about our experience in Nepal in the following posts.
+These are our first impressions about Kathmandu.
+Read more about our experience in Nepal in the following posts.